engity-com/bifroest/docs/reference/auditlog/recording.md

 The value must be at least `chunkSizeBytes` and `flushSizeBytes`.
 At startup, Bifröst first reconciles recoverable temporary receipt replacements left by a crash.
 If the resulting managed usage still exceeds the limit, Bifröst refuses to start without deleting data.
 If an active operation cannot reserve additional capacity, that operation fails closed.

 <<property("retainFor", "Duration", "../data-type.md#duration", default="720h")>>
 How long an eligible sealed recording remains in the local repository.
-The value cannot be negative. `0s` prevents new automatic deletions.
+The value cannot be negative. `0s` prevents *new* automatic deletions, but a deletion already durably marked as started still completes after restart or reconfiguration.
 See [retention](#remote-delivery-and-retention) for when the period begins.

 <<property("notice", ref("String", "../templating/index.md#string"), default="")>>
 Optional Go template written before an interactive PTY shell starts.
 Bifröst adds no newline.
 The template can access `{{.recording.id}}` and `{{.recording.startedAt}}`.